-Immigrants in Idaho in many ways resemble the trend in the country as whole.
-In Idaho 70.5 percent of the foreign-born population is working aged, defined in this brief as falling between the ages 25 and 64, while only 48.2 percent of the native-born population is.
-That 22.3-percentage point gap, which is larger than the national average for states, has major implications for the state's workforce.
-In 2014, immigrants in the state were 36.9 percent more likely to be actively employed than the state's native-born residents-a reality driven largely by the fact that a larger than average portion of the native-born population was under the age of 25.
-Foreign-born individuals punched above their weight class as workers in the state as well: In 2014, they made up 8.4 percent of all employed individuals in the state, despite accounting for 6.3 percent of the Idaho's overall population.
+Both these dynamics are strong in the state of Virginia.
+When it comes to educational attainment, immigrants in the state are 26 percent more likely to hold a graduate degree than natives.
+They are also more than twice as likely to be educated at less than a high-school level.
+The foreign-born population also is strikingly more likely to be of working age, which we define in this brief as ranging in age from 25 to 64.
+In Virginia, 73.1 percent of the foreign-born population falls into that age band, while only 51.1 percent of the native-born population does.
+That 22-percentage point gap has major implications for the state's workforce.
+In 2014, Virginia's immigrants were 36.7 percent more likely to be actively employed than the state's native-born residents-a reality driven largely by the fact that almost one in seven native-born Virginians had already reached retirement age.
+Foreign-born individuals punched above their weight class as workers as well: In 2014, they made up 15.9 percent of all employed individuals in the state, despite accounting for 12.1 percent of Virginia's population.

-AGE BREAKDOWN OF IDAHO'S FOREIGN-BORN AND NATIVE-BORN POPULATIONS, 2014
+AGE BREAKDOWN OF VIRGINIA'S FOREIGN-BORN AND NATIVE-BORN POPULATIONS, 2014

-EDUCATIONAL ATTAINMENT OF IDAHO'S FOREIGN-BORN AND NATIVE-BORN POPULATION (AGES 25+), 2014
+EDUCATIONAL ATTAINMENT OF VIRGINIA'S FOREIGN-BORN AND NATIVE-BORN POPULATION (AGES 25+), 2014